 Moving ahead, it’s now all compiled, which led us to pondered upon the encasement factor.
 For the same, we again chose a mid-ranger since it doesn’t serve a significant role except holding all of the back-ends together.
 We chose the Cooler Master K380 and, you can’t deny the fact that it seriously looks sexy!
 Those red LEDs, pre-installed cooling fans, bumped up cable management possibilities and the robust and attractive gaming design We also needed all of these parts to run buttery smooth.
 Consequently, we installed the Corsair CX600 Watts power supply that unleashes the full 600 Watts to serve our purpose.

 Next up: the monitor and the speakers, for this build a 1080P (Full-HD) monitor, was sufficient, which is why we chose an AOC FHD monitor with a refresh rate of 60Hz for the sleekest visual experience ever.
+Although there was a gaming rig 144hz monitor cheap in the store nearby, I had to settle with the former because I was running short on time.
 Next, comes the audio factor.
 For the speakers, our partners made just a marvelous choice, the F&D 511 2.1 Multimedia speakers; they impart an impressive sound quality through the stunning subwoofer system and a perfect level of bass.
 We can’t be more persuaded to get a pair own my own!

 The last additions to the setup were the keyboard and the mouse.
 Here’s where we cut the cost, we chose not the best, but the one that gets the job done: Logitech K200 Keyboard and Mouse combo.
 However, the keyboard also has a reassuring side, the keys aren’t jerky and don’t make noise, providing a decent typing experience.